raonehere/sidecar-autoconnect/README.md

    pkill -x SidecarDisplayAgent 2>/dev/null pkill -x SidecarRelay 2>/dev/null
    ```

-**My iPad name has curly quotes**
-The tool uses the first device it finds, so the name does not matter.
-If you still want to simplify, rename the iPad to a plain ASCII name like Rahul iPad.

 **I want a different hotkey**
 Open `~/.hammerspoon/init.lua` and change the key.